 Additionally, operations at our customers and licensees may be disrupted for a number of reasons.
 In the event of customer disruptions, sales of our products may decline and our revenue, profitability and financial condition could suffer.
-Likewise, if our licensees are unable to manufacture and ship products incorporating our technology, or if there is a decrease in product demand due to a business disruption, our royalty revenue may decline as our licensees are based on per unit royalties.
+Likewise, if our licensees are unable to manufacture and ship products incorporating our technology, or if there is a decrease in product demand due to a business disruption, our royalty revenue may decline.